 “Cockroach smell” is the odor given off by roaches in a given area.
 But what causes it?
 And more importantly, how can you get rid of it?
-Here are some tips to help identify the odor and permanently eliminate it.
+Here are some tips to help identify the odor and permanently remove cockroach odor.

 The stench associated with cockroaches originates from the roach feces.
-Individually, the feces is very difficult to see.
+Individually, the feces are very difficult to see.
 But collectively, cockroach feces can be very visible.
 The feces itself, once dry, often doesn’t emit much odor.
 However, mold growing on the feces is generally responsible for the “cockroach smell.”
 Coincidentally, the number one cause of asthma in children and older adults is a fungus that grows on roach feces.
 The odor is generally present in smaller, confined areas, such as cabinets, drawers, and closets.
 You can remove cockroach odor by removing the feces and fungus growing on it.

 Since the odor associated with roaches stems from the mold growing on the feces, it is essential to get rid of the feces.
 Since asthma is linked to the mold growing on roach feces, you should take proper respiratory precautions.
 Wearing an N-95 disposable is a good start, but check with your physician first to see whether you are physically fit to wear one.
 A half-faced or full-faced respirator with P-99 or P-100 cartridges provides more protection, but if odors are very bad, you may want to get P-100 OV cartridges (organic vapor) when you attempt to remove cockroach odor.

 As simple as these instructions seem, there are situations that will require much more work.
 In order to get to some areas of contamination, you may be required to remove baseboards, quarter round molding, carpet and carpet pad, doors, door knobs, and even separate cabinets from the drywall in order to get to all of the areas.
 Sometimes, exposing the areas to clean is tougher than the cleaning itself.
 Biohazard remediation companies generally know how to remove cockroach odor.
 To find a biohazard remediation company in the United States, visit ABRA at https://www.americanbiorecovery.org/.
 To find a company in South Carolina that knows how to properly remove cockroach odor, visit https://www.palmettocommercialservices.com.